 So let’s get down to business.

-Most families have some down time each week… for mine, it’s typically Sunday evenings.
+Most families have some downtime each week… for me, it’s typically Sunday evenings.

 There is no work that day.
 No extracurricular activities.
 No homework kids are in a rush to finish.